-Edwin C. Metcalfe Scholarship:
+Edwin C. Metcalfe Scholarship

-Mr. Metcalfe has been a member of the Board of Trustees since 1983 and served as Board Chair during his tenure.
+Mr. Metcalfe has been a member of the Board of Trustees since 1983 and served as Board chair.
 In 1999, he was elevated to trustee emeritus.
 Mr. Metcalfe established this scholarship to help full-time students who are U.S. citizens.
 The applicant must demonstrate financial need and academic excellence.
 Scholarships are renewable based on continued academic excellence, with a minimum cumulative 2.5 GPA.